Jan 18 2025

 The thing about The Cure is that they are excellent.
 Robert Smith can conjure feelings out the wahooey, and that's exactly what this record does.
 Conjures feelings.

-I'm not as old as Smith - he's got over two decades on me - but the feelings this music inspires - ageing, slowing down, loss, reflection, a curious lack of anger, despite protests of injustice and unfairness - are every bit as powerful to middle-aged me as the mournful optimism and hope of Picture of You were to me in my teens and twenties.
+I'm not as old as Smith - he's got over two decades on me - but the feelings this music inspires - ageing, slowing down, loss, reflection, a curious lack of anger, despite protests of injustice and unfairness - are every bit as powerful to middle-aged me as the mournful optimism and hope of Pictures of You were to me in my teens and twenties.

 I mean, even now as a cynical and jaded curmudgeon in his mid forties, Pictures of You can cut through the shield of my bitter and calloused shell.